Great Musgrave: Church

 The stone church of St. Theobald, located on the outskirts of the village, was constructed between 1845 and 1846.
 However, two earlier churches, with the first dating back to the 12th century, once stood nearby.
 Regrettably, their proximity to the river made them vulnerable to flooding.
 In 1822, floodwaters reached a depth of 3 feet (0.9 m) inside the church.

 Leading up to the present church with its slate roof is a row of horse chestnut trees.
 The square church tower contains two bells.
 The interior has one small stained glass window, a 13th-century coffin lid, a brass of a priest dated 1500 and carved heads on the roof beam corbels above the windows.

 The church has an annual rush bearing ceremony on the first Saturday in July.
 Girls wear garlands of flowers, and boys carry rush crosses in a procession through the village and to the church where a service of praise and thanksgiving is then held.

 History

 On 30 December 1894 the parish was abolished and merged with "Little Musgrave" to form "Musgrave".

-The village was served by Musgrave railway station which opened in 1862 and closed in 1952.
+The village was served by the Eden Valley Railway's Musgrave railway station which opened in 1862 and closed in 1952.